falkr/ttm4115/pages/unit-requirements.md

   * See Compendium, Vision and Scope Document, p.576, 1.3
 * **Stakeholders:** Describe briefly the stakeholders that are important for the system.
 What is important to them?
   * See Compendium, Vision and Scope Document, p.579, 3.1
+* **Risks:** Describe briefly the main risks relevant for the system.
+Which are they, how can they be handled or reduced?
+  * See Compendium, Vision and Scope Document, p.577, 1.6
+* **Major Features:** Describe briefly the major features of the system.
+These will help you to describe use case next week.
+You don't have to present a feature diagram, just make a list of 3 to 5 main features and explain them briefly.
+  * See Compendium, Vision and Scope Document, p.578, 1.6

 **Deliver to Blackboard:** You need to deliver the preliminary document this week.
 As said above, this is not the final delivery.
 You can change the system.
 This delivery is just a milestone to get done, even if you change it.